jwvogt/SmartHome/README.md

 # Smart Home 499

 Final project for UAB CS degree.
-WOrked in a team that didn't help much :')
+Worked with a team that didn't help much :')

 ## Work Breakdown Structure